neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 $ sattach <JOBID>.0
 ```

-When you’re finished, simply exit the SLURM session to close the VSCode tunnel and release resources.
+When you’re finished, simply exit the SLURM session to close the VSCode tunnel and release the assigned resources.

 ::: {dropdown} Why do I have to authenticate via GitHub?
 :color: info